staillansag/wm-projects/projects/msrjdbc/README.md

 This file specifies the deployment of the pods.
 Several environment variables are passed to the container:
+- SAG_IS_CONFIG_PROPERTIES: location of the properties file, which is placed by the Docker build in /opt/softwareag/IntegrationServer
+- SAG_IS_LICENSE_FILE: location of the MSR license file, which is mounted during K8S deployment in /tmp/licenses
+- MSSQL_USER: the database user
+- MSSQL_PASSWORD: the database password, which comes from a K8S secret and is automatically injected upon deployment
+- MSSQL_SERVERNAME: the database server name (host name)
+- MSSQL_PORT: the database port
+- POLLING_INTERVAL: the JDBC polling notification interval, in seconds

+All these variables (except SAG_IS_CONFIG_PROPERTIES) are bound to entries of the properties file.

 You can adjust the number of replicas to your liking, as well as the resource specs (the limits I have allocated here are quite large, MSR containers should be able to run with a lower amount of CPU and RAM.)